Shane Strum

 Shane Strum is an American healthcare executive and political advisor who currently serves as the President and Chief Executive Officer (CEO) of Broward Health, a public health system based in Broward County, Florida.
-In 2024, he was also appointed Interim CEO of Memorial Healthcare System, one of the largest public healthcare systems in Florida.
+In 2024, he was also named CEO of Memorial Healthcare System, one of the largest public healthcare systems in Florida.

 Strum previously held several senior roles in Florida government, including serving as Chief of Staff to Governor Ron DeSantis and to former Governor Charlie Crist.
 He also served in the Florida Department of Management Services and was involved in multiple gubernatorial transition teams.

 As a healthcare leader, Strum has been credited with overseeing financial improvements, service expansions, and academic partnerships at Broward Health.
 His work in both public administration and healthcare has been recognized by regional and national organizations, including the South Florida Business Journal and Becker’s Hospital Review.

 Early life and education

 Shane Strum was raised in Broward County, Florida, where he attended local schools and became active in community and civic life from a young age.
 His early experiences in the region later informed both his public service career and leadership roles in the local healthcare sector.
 Specific details about his family background or upbringing have not been widely reported in independent sources.

 Strum earned a bachelor's degree from the University of Alabama, followed by a master's degree in business administration from Nova Southeastern University.
 His academic background in business and public administration laid the foundation for his subsequent roles in both government and healthcare leadership.